wzrayyy/httb/README.md

 On Windows, you can use WSL (Windows Subsystem for Linux) to run a Linux distribution and follow the instructions for your preferred distro.

 # 📋 Usage
-Here is a sample script to get you started with HTTB:
+Here is a sample script to get you started with httb:

 ```sh
 #!/bin/bash